-The Department of Psychiatry & Behavioral Sciences at UC Davis Children's Hospital is composed of 16 full-time child psychiatrists and psychologists augmented by clinical faculty members.
-They practice in numerous locations, including the Department of Psychiatry's outpatient clinic, the UC Davis MIND Institute (for Medical Investigation of Neurodevelopmental Disorders), UC Davis Children's Hospital, Northern California Shriners Hospital, the Sacramento County Department of Mental Health, River Oaks Center for Children and the California Department of Mental Health.
+The Department of Psychiatry and Behavioral Sciences at UC Davis Children's Hospital is composed of 16 full-time child psychiatrists and psychologists augmented by clinical faculty members.
+They practice in numerous locations, including the Department of Psychiatry's outpatient clinic, the UC Davis MIND Institute, UC Davis Children's Hospital, Shriners Hospitals for Children - Northern California, the Sacramento County Department of Mental Health, River Oaks Center for Children and the California Department of Mental Health.

 The department oversees an accredited two-year child and adolescent psychiatry training program and a one-year postdoctoral program in psychology that focus on community-based programs and neurodevelopmental research.